yixiongng/my-project/README.md

 }

-9. this is how leaflet.component.css looks like
+7. this is how xxx.component.css looks like

 .div{
     height: 100%;
     width: 100%;
 }

-10. this is how app.componentnew.html looks like
+8. this is how app.componentnew.html looks like

 <app-leaflet></app-leaflet>